bablijaiswal/navnotes/README.md

 # 📚 NavNotes

-A knowledge-sharing platform for BCA students to upload, share, and discover study materials.
+A simple website where BCA students can upload and share their study materials with each other.

 ---

+## 📖 What is NavNotes?

+**NavNotes** is a community learning platform where BCA students can:
+- 📝 **Upload Notes** - Share your study materials (PDF, Word documents, text files, images)
+- 🔗 **Share Links** - Post helpful tutorials and learning resources
+- 🔍 **Search Notes** - Find what you need by typing keywords
+- 👥 **Browse Materials** - See what other students have shared
+- 🎨 **Dark/Light Mode** - Choose your favorite theme
+- 🔐 **Safe & Secure** - Only you can access your uploads
+- 📱 **Mobile Friendly** - Works on your phone and computer knowledge-sharing platform for BCA students to upload, share, and discover study materials.

+---

-## � About
+## About

 **NavNotes** is a modern community-driven learning hub where BCA students can:
 - 📝 Upload study materials (PDF, DOCX, TXT, Images)